Zookeeper Shadowing/InternLEO Zoological Conservation Center

 We are looking for the people who will matriculate onward to decide public policy or regulate wildlife conservation because we feel it is critical for those people, early in their careers, to have this kind of contact with the animals that for which they will someday regulate, study professionally or preserve.

-Responsibilities• Extensive husbandry tasks: receive animals in all age classes, assist a licensed wildlife rehabilitator with intake exams, maintain housing, do bottle or hand-feeding or tube-feeding and stimulate neonatal mammals for defecation when very young, prepare, offer food items, and give medications as needed for a variety of patients.
+Responsibilities• Extensive husbandry tasks: receive animals in all age classes, perform intake exams, maintain housing, do bottle or hand feeding and stimulate neonatal mammals for defecation when very young, prepare, offer food items, and give medications as needed for a variety of patients.
 Interns learn to gavage feed (feed via tube) animals, give medications by various routes, do basic physical therapy, evaluate waterproofing and coat/feather condition.
-They learn how to take basic blood sampling for release evaluation and blood lead testing.

 • Track the progress of the patients by doing daily weights and other physical parameters.
 Writing records and putting up individual orders for animals are a critical part of this job.
 Move animals as they grow into adolescence into outside caging and allow them to develop life skills required for life after release.